quaver12/BashCards/README.md

 q::   <<-- be sure to never write a question like this with another colon after the q: prefix.
             (a user will never be able to answer it without writing a command)
 ```

-#### If anyone else finds any use out of this small project, thank you so much for taking an interest!
+#### If anyone else finds any use out of this small project, thank you so much for taking an interest and I hope you find it useful!